 LEAD TECH TO NATIONAL SOCCER TITLE

-Twenty-six years after helping lead the Panthers men’s soccer team to its first Division II National Championship in 1988, Haig is now leading the women’s program in its quest for its first championship.
+Twenty-six years after helping lead the Panthers men’s soccer team to its first Division II National Championship in 1988, Haig led the women’s program before his untimely death in 2015.

-A winner since he arrived in the United States from Port Au-Prince, Haiti, Haig can add another honor to his career when he is inducted into the Space Coast Sports Hall of Fame in May.
+Haig, originally from Port Au-Prince, Haiti, added another honor to his career in 2013 when he was inducted into the Space Coast Sports Hall of Fame.

 In 58 games for the Panthers, he scored 45 goals and handed out 18 assists for 108 points as a forward from 1987-90.
 When Tech needed him, Haig always rose to the occasion as he helped the Panthers claim its first men’s soccer national title with the game’s first goal in a 3-2 win over California-State Northridge.

 Haig scored a career-high 16 goals his freshman season to lead the entire Sunshine State Conference.
 In 1988, he lead the team with 14 goals.
 He was a two-time all-region and all-state player and was selected All-Sunshine State Conference three times in four years.